-In our previous work [15], we have proposed a model for calculating worst-case latencies of Controller Area Network (CAN) [13] frames (messages) under error assumptions.
+In our previous work [14], we have proposed a model for calculating worst-case latencies of Controller Area Network (CAN) [15] frames under error assumptions.
 This model is pessimistic, in the sense that there are systems that the analysis determines unschedulable, even though deadlines will only be missed in extremely rare situations with pathological combinations of errors.
-In [9][10] we have reduced the level of pessimism by introducing a better fault model, and in [8] we also consider variable phasings between message queuings, in order to make the model more realistic.
-In [14] we reduced the pessimism introduced by the worst-case analysis of CAN message response-times, by using bit-stuffing distributions instead of the traditional worst-case frame sizes.
+In [10][11] we have reduced the level of pessimism by introducing a better fault model, and in [9] we also consider variable phasings between message queuings, in order to make the model more realistic.
+In [13] we reduced the pessimism introduced by the worst-case analysis of CAN message response-times, by using bit-stuffing distributions instead of the traditional worst-case frame sizes.

 In this paper we provide a method that will minimise the variations of frame lengths caused by bit-stuffing.
-The number of stuffed extra bits in a CAN frame can, for a normal CAN frame, vary between 0 and 24, depending on the frame length (the number of data bytes in the frame) and the frame bit pattern.
-This variation of frame length is problematic for control applications based on event-triggered architectures.
-Problems and degradation of performance caused by jitter in control applications have been shown in [7][11][17].
+The number of stuff-bits in a CAN frame can vary between 0 and 29, depending on the CAN format (standard or extended), the frame length (the number of data bytes in the frame) and the frame bit pattern.
+This variation of frame length is problematic for e.g. control applications based on eventtriggered architectures.
+Problems and degradation of performance caused by jitter in control applications have been shown in [5][12][17].

-Hence, it is desirable to minimize this variation of frame lengths, as shown in [6].
-To do this, we make use of our previous work [14] where we presented a method to reduce the number of stuffed bits in the data part of the CAN frame.
-Now we have extended this work by also considering the control part of the CAN frame.
+Hence, it is desirable to minimize this variation of frame lengths, as shown in [8].
+To do this, we make use of our previous work [13] where we presented a method to reduce the number of stuff-bits in the data part of the CAN frame.
+We will here extend this work by also considering the control part of the CAN frame.
 We show how bit-stuffing can be eliminated in the header part of the CAN frame and we show how to combine this with our previous work, in order to have a method that minimizes the variations in frame length for the whole CAN frame.